rednafi/q/instructions.md

 * if no model specified and no default set

-  * return clear error: "no default model set; use --model or q default set --model ..."
+  * return clear error: "no default model set; use --model or q default set ..."

 * help command